 LP packaged in jacket made of 100% recycled material, with artworked inner sleeve printed on ethically sourced paper.
 Pink & green mashup color reground vinyl available is a mail order exclusive.

 Deluxe edition box set will come with a sculptural album, embedded with plastic bottles, that while is the actual album, is rendered virtually unplayable by the plastic floating within.
 Each copy is signed by the band.
-This edition also includes the album on an exclusive multicolor mashup vinyl, a t-shirt, and a bonus track, all exclusive to the box.
+This edition also includes the album on an exclusive multicolor mashup vinyl, a t-shirt (size large), and a bonus track, all exclusive to the box.
 All proceeds from this special edition will benefit The Ocean Cleanup.
+Watch the unboxing here.

 CD packaged in mini-LP style gatefold jacket made of 100% recycled material, with 6-panel booklet printed on ethically sourced paper.